UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Conclusion

 \section{Conclusion}

-In this study, we revisit mixture models for multi-agent simulation, seeking to unify mainstream methods, including continuous mixture models and GPT-like discrete models, which originate from different inspirations.
-Within the unified mixture model framework, we identify critical model configurations, including positive component matching, continuous regression, prediction horizon, and number of components.
-Through a systematic investigation of these model configurations, we uncover more comprehensive trends in their impacts.
-Furthermore, we introduce a closed-loop sample generation approach for general mixture models, highlighting its connection to motion tokenization in GPT-like discrete models.
-Our experiments reveal that the data configuration incorporating closed-loop samples is key to achieving realistic simulations.
-To extend the benefits of closed-loop samples to a broader range of mixture models, we further analyze and address the shortcut learning and off-policy issues.
-Building on our exploration, the distinct variants proposed in the unified mixture model~(UniMM) framework, including discrete, anchor-free, and anchor-based models, achieve state-of-the-art performance on the WOSAC benchmark.
-In summary, our study refines and extends the understanding of mixture models, providing deeper empirical insights into multi-agent simulation.
+In this study, we formulate a unified mixture model framework~(UniMM) for multi-agent simulation, seeking to unify mainstream methods, including regression-based mixture models and discrete NTP models, which originate from different inspirations.
+Within the UniMM framework, we identify critical model configurations and comprehensively characterize their effects through a systematic investigation.
+Furthermore, we introduce a closed-loop sample generation approach for general mixture models, highlighting its connection to motion tokenization in discrete NTP models.
+Our experiments reveal that the closed-loop data configuration is key to achieving realistic simulations.
+We further uncover the shortcut learning and off-policy learning issues that prevent closed-loop samples from benefiting models with long prediction horizons, and we propose a temporal disentanglement-and-alignment mechanism to address these issues.
+Building on our exploration, the distinct variants proposed in the UniMM framework, including discrete, anchor-free, and anchor-based models, achieve state-of-the-art performance on the WOSAC benchmark.